-Square typically takes 2-7 business days to process a refund.
-Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2-7 business days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
-In total it can take 4-14 business days for your customer to receive their refund.
+Square typically takes 2-7 working days to process a refund.
+Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2-7 working days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
+In total it can take 9-14 working days for your customer to receive their refund.

-Payments processed on Square Online are only eligible to refund within 120 days.
+Payments processed on Square Online are only eligible to refund within one year.

 Note: Refund requests that aren’t covered by your Square balance may not be approved, even if requested within the appropriate time frame.